barumau/panlingue/eng/esperanti_i_pandunia.md

 of words, such as "kn" as in "knabo", "kv" as in "kvar", "mn" as in "mnemonika", "ŝr" as in "ŝranko", and "sc" as in "scii".

-Pandunia's word structure is designed to balance keeping international words recognizable and making them easy to pronounce for as many people as possible.
+Panlingue's word structure is designed to balance keeping international words recognizable and making them easy to pronounce for as many people as possible.
 Thus, the only consonant cluster permitted at the beginning of a word is a stop or fricative plus a liquid, such as "kr" as in "kristal".